rmarafioti/personalWebsite/README.md

+Personal website made with:

+HTML, JAVASCRIPT and REACT

+Styled with:

+CSS

+Design and illustrations created with:

+PROCREATE and FIGMA

+Additions:

+GOOGLE FONTS & ICONS

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.